LootSafe/LootSafe.JavaScript.API/README.md

 ## Unit Tests

-Keep in mind that some of the unit tests that clear availability
+Keep in mind that some of the unit tests can clear availability

 **Running an individual test**